SeitaBV/v2g-liberty/README.md

 There are other modules that might look interesting, like Leaf Spy, but you do not need any of these for V2G-L.
 After installation the reference to these resources has to be added through menu:
-1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
+1. Make sure, advanced mode is enabled in your user profile (click on your username to get there)
 2. Navigate to Settings -> Dashboards -> from the top right menu (&vellip;) select resources.
 3. Click (+ ADD RESOURCE) button and enter URL `/hacsfiles/apexcharts-card/apexcharts-card.js` and select type "JavaScript Module".
 4. Repeat for `/hacsfiles/lovelace-card-mod/card-mod.js`
-4. Restart Home Assistant.
+5. Restart Home Assistant.

 ## Configure HA